Why is The Latest Virtua Fighter Free?:The reason revealed by SEGA's Producer

-Also, we were conscious about esports for this game, so make battle mode fulfilling for example when playing a rank match, tournament match, league match and so on is our desire.
+Also, we were conscious about esports for this game, so make battle mode fulfilling for example when playing a rank match, tournament match, league match, and so on is our desire.

 For example, you can hold a tournament within the game and there is also a spectator mode.
 Within that you can use stickers and communicate with other audience members, etc... we want the entire experience to be engaging overall.

-Q. When I think about online tournament, I am curious about net code. what kind of system did you use for this game?
+Q. When I think about the online tournament, I am curious about net code. what kind of system did you use for this game?

 Q. Do you think SEGA will start to hold tournaments in the future?

 A. We are going to hold an esports tournament called “VIRTUA FIGHTER esports SEASON_0” in August.
-Also, we going to hold online pre-tournaments in July.
+Also, we going to hold online pre-tournament in July.
 The entry of this tournament has already started so applying If you are interested in participating.

 Also, we are planning to hold a tournament event that includes the participation of the legendary players called “tetsujin” (in Japan) for the Virtua fighter community.

 I’m also hoping that this series will have some pro players emerge.
-Especially, it will be exciting if there will be pro players who came from younger generation of gamers.
+Especially, it will be exciting if there will be pro players who came from the younger generation of gamers.

 It was a hard stretch of days developing the title through remote work.